jgehrcke/gipc/README.rst

 Platform support
 ================

-The current version of gipc works on CPython 2.7/3.6/3.7/3.8.
-It supports gevent versions 1.4 and 1.5 and supports both, Unix-like systems as well as Windows.
+The current version of gipc works on CPython 3.6/3.7/3.8/3.9.
+It supports gevent versions 1.5 and newer and supports both, Unix-like systems as well as Windows.
 On Unix-like systems, gipc also works with PyPy2.7 and PyPy3.

 gipc's test suite is automatically executed on Linux, Darwin (macOS), and